STANDARD TERMS AND CONDITIONS

 “Parties” RFA and the Client.

-“Specific Terms” Provide the details of the Deliverables to be supplied to the Client which form part of the main agreement to which these Standard Terms and Clauses are the Schedule.
-References in this Agreement to “clauses” are to the numbered clauses within the Specific Terms.
+“Specific Conditions” Provide the details of the Deliverables to be supplied to the Client which form part of the main agreement to which these Standard Terms and Conditions are the Schedule.
+References in this Agreement to “conditions” are to the numbered conditions within the Specific Conditions.

 “Term” The period between the Commencement Date and the later of:

 1. The date on which the final Deliverable is delivered to the Client; or

 2. The latest Licence End Date specified in the Specific Conditions

 “Termination Date” The Licence End Date or any earlier date on which termination takes effect if the Agreement is terminated in accordance with clause 9 and 10.

 “Working Day” Any day which is not a Saturday, a Sunday or a public holiday or bank holiday in England or Wales.

 2.1 Any Agreement incorporating all of the Terms shall commence on the Commencement Date and end on the expiry of the Term, subject to any decided upon earlier termination in accordance with clause 10 (the earlier of these dates being the “Termination Date”).